 It has been tried to probe deeper into the history of mankind.
 One way to do this is to classify people along genetic relations (a large project with this aim has been led by Cavalli-Sforza), another has been to establish larger groupings among the languages.
 Although genetic relationships need not coincide with language relationships, the two are to a large degree identical.
 Two hypotheses are being investigated starting from Indo-European.
 Joseph Greenberg proposed a macrofamily called Eurasiatic, which includes Indo-European, Uralic, Altaic, Eskimo-Aleut, Korean, Japanese and Ainu (spoken in the north of Japan) and Chukchi-Kamchatkan.
-It has been suggested on the other hand by Russian linguists that there is an even larger macrofamily called Nostratic, which originally was believed to include all Eurasiatic families, Afro-Asiatic (spanning north Africa including Semitic), Dravidian and Kartvelian (= Caucasian).
+It has been suggested on the other hand by Russian linguists (Illyč-Svityč and Dolgopolsky) that there is an even larger macrofamily called Nostratic, which originally was believed to include all Eurasiatic families, Afro-Asiatic (spanning north Africa including Semitic), Dravidian and Kartvelian (= Caucasian).
 Greenberg did not reject the existence of Nostratic but wanted to put it even farther back in history, as a language which developed among other into Eurasiatic.
 Moreover, the position of modern Nostraticists has come closer to that of Greenberg's views.
 At a larger scale there are believed to be twelve such macrofamilies in this world, all ultimately coming from a single language ...
-Examples of words that are believed to have been passed to us by the single ancestor language are /aq'wa/ 'water', /tik/ 'finger', and /pal/ 'two'.
+Examples of words that are believed to have been passed to us by the single ancestor language are /kuan/ 'dog'; /mano/ 'man'; /mena/ 'think (about)'; /mi(n)/ 'what'; /?aq'wa/ 'water'; /tik/ 'finger, one'; and /pal/ 'two' (see Merrit Ruhlen & John Bengtson: Global Etymologies, in Merrit Ruhlen: On the Origin of Languages, Stanford University Press, 1994, 277-336).
 This is highly speculative, but the evidence for Eurasiatic (or even Nostratic) is not as poor as one might think.
 Common elements in Eurasiatic are for example: first person in m, second person in t/n.
 Greenberg has collected a list of some 250 words or elements that are believed to be of Eurasiatic origin.
+(Ruhlen and Bengtson list 27 Proto-World roots.)